 This identity, out of the one and into the one and with the one, is the source of and fountainhead and breaking forth of glowing love. – Meister Eckhart

 The nobler things are, the greater and the more universal.
 Love is noble because it is universal.
-It seems hard to do as our Lord commands and love our fellow-Christians as ourselves.
+It seems hard to do as our Lord commands and love our fellow Christians as ourselves.
 The common run of men generally say we should love them for the good [in them] for which we love ourselves.
 Not so.
 We should love them exactly the same as ourselves, and that is not difficult.
-Properly considered, love is more a reward [we gain for ourselves] than a gift [to another].
+Properly considered, love is more a reward [gained for ourselves] than a gift [to another].
 The command seems hard, but the reward is desirable.
-Whoever loves God as he ought and must (whether he would or not), and as all creatures love Him, he must love his fellow-man as himself, rejoicing in his joys as his own joys, and desiring his honour as much as his own honour, and loving a stranger as one of his own.
+Whoever loves God as he ought and must (whether he would or not), and as all creatures love Him, he must love his fellow man as himself, rejoicing in his joys as his own joys, and desiring his honour as much as his own honour, and loving a stranger as one of his own.
 This way a man is always joyful, honoured and advantaged, just as if he were in heaven, and so he has more joy than if he rejoiced only in his own good.
-And you should know in truth that if you take more pleasure in our own honour than in that of another, that is wrong. – Sermon Forty
+And you should know in truth that if you take more pleasure in your own honour than in that of another, that is wrong.
+(Sermon Forty)

 Sermon Seventy Seven

 In this country we read in the epistle for today that St John says: “God is love, and he who dwells in love dwells in God, and God in him”.
 Now I say: ‘God is love, and he who dwells in love is in God, and He in him‘.
 And when I say ‘God is love’, I do so in order that we may remain with the One.
 Now observe: when we say ‘God is love’, the question might arise as to which love it was, for there are more kinds of love than one—and in that way we should be departing from the One.
 Therefore, so that we may remain with the One, I say ‘God is Love’, and this for four reasons.